Optimization over Geodesics for Exact Principal Geodesic Analysis: Experiments

 We make the situation more realistic than in the previous experiment by sampling 32 random points in the tangent space $T_pM_4$, $p=(0,0,0,0,1)$.
 Since $T_pM_4$ is an affine subspace of $\RR^5$ orthogonal to the $x_5$ axis, we can identify it with $\RR^4$ by the map $(x_1,x_2,x_3,x_4)\mapsto(x_1,x_2,x_3,x_4,1)$.
 We use this identification when sampling by defining a normal distribution in $\RR^4$, sampling the 32 points from the distribution, and mapping the results to $T_pM_4$.
 The covariance is set to $\Sigma=\mbox{diag}(2,1,2/3,1/3)$ to get non-spherical distribution and to increase the probability of data spreading over high-curvature parts of the manifold.
 Table~\ref{table:low2} lists the variances and variance differences for the four principal directions for both methods along with angular differences.
 The lower variance for exact PGA compared to the linearized method for the 2nd principal direction is due to the greedy definition of PGA; when maximizing variance for the 2nd principal direction, we keep the first principal direction fixed.
 Hence we may get lower variance than what is obtainable if we were to maximize for both principal directions together.

 We clearly see angular differences between the principal directions.
 In addition, there is significant difference in accumulated variance in the first and third principal direction.
-We note that the percentage difference is calculated from what corresponds to the accumulated spectrum.
-The percentage difference of the increase between the second and third principal direction, corresponding to the squared length of the third eigenvalue in regular PCA, is greater.
+We note that the percentage difference is calculated from what corresponds to the accumulated eigenspectrum in PCA.
+The percentage difference of the increase between the second and third principal direction, corresponding to the squared length of the third eigenvalue in PCA, is greater.